*** Sun, April 12th & 19th, 2026 Meditation Canceled. ***

 7:00 pm ~ 8:15 pm

 Drop-in sittings are introductory.
-Ongoing training and one-on-one instruction require participation in a structured practice container.
-We also encourage you to become a Patreon Member.
+Ongoing trainings require a Patreon membership.
 Membership is affordably priced and gives you access to regularly published content, plus the opportunity to work directly with a teacher.

-Please wear dark-toned clothing that is loose-fitting and comfortable.
+Please arrive 10 minutes early and wear dark-toned clothing that is loose-fitting and comfortable.
 Please note there are no shorts or midriff shirts allowed in the meditation hall.
 Cushions are provided, however, you may bring your own if you would like to.

 For those starting this practice or interested in finding out more about Zen at Tōmyōji, please watch the introductory videos.